cavelazquez8/cs166_project_template/README.md

 export PATH=/usr/lib/postgresql/[version, probably 12]/bin:$PATH
 ```

-#### Install jdk
+#### Install JDK

-> Probably `openjdk`
->
 > Might only work in Ubuntu, search an `openjdk` package that works on your distro and install that.
 Some scripts might need to be edited accordingly.
+JDK 8 should be used, as the given java code appears to have depricated functions and will not compile with newer versions.

 ```
-sudo apt install default-jdk
+sudo apt install openjdk-8-jdk
 ```